richeyrose/make-tile/docs/index.md

 MakeTile can also be used to generate [mini bases](tile_types#mini-base) of most shapes, either with or without a texture.

-After running a succesful [Kickstarter](https://www.kickstarter.com/projects/modmodterrain/maketile-custom-dungeon-tile-creator) you can now purchase the early access version of MakeTile on [Gumroad](https://gum.co/LaLVb)
+After running a succesful [Kickstarter](https://www.kickstarter.com/projects/modmodterrain/maketile-custom-dungeon-tile-creator) MakeTile was available for a time on Gumroad.
+I have currently had to pause development so the latest version can be found on [Github](https://github.com/richeyrose/make-tile/releases).
+Click on the "assets" dropdown below the latest version and download the MakeTile.zip folder.

 Check out my [YouTube](https://www.youtube.com/channel/UC7TUNzEtli-sQRj5anS7DFA) channel for more hints and tips.